HowTo: Node Red – Display Raspberry Pi's system data on the dashboard

 1. Hi, very nice flow.
 I'm a beginner with node-red and can learn a lot with it.

-CPU temperature and curve are running.
-I have replaced "mem" with "memory" for the RAM node (German Raspian :-), which also works.
-But the commands for "Speicherplatz" and "CPU" do not work and unfortunately my knowledge is not sufficient for a change.
-Could you adapt this for a German version?
+CPU temperature and history running.
+For the node RAM, I replaced "mem" with "RAM" (German Raspian :-), works too.
+But the commands for "memory space" and "CPU" do not work and unfortunately my knowledge is not sufficient for a change.
+Could you adapt that for a German version?

 Thanks and regards, Hajo.